ghcpd/v-lkan_25_11_24/README.md

 - **Delete Users**: Remove users with confirmation dialog
 - **Export Data**: Download user data as CSV or JSON files

+---

+### Recent Fixes (Nov 2025)
+- **Prevent duplicate users**: User creation now enforces unique email addresses (server-side validation) to prevent duplicate entries.
+- **Export dropdown overlay**: The export dropdown menu is no longer clipped — the header now allows overflow and the dropdown uses a higher z-index so it's fully visible.
+- **Tests added**: Unit tests were added to cover duplicate user creation and the UI template check for the dropdown fix.

 ### User Interface
 - **Modern Design**: Gradient backgrounds, smooth animations, and professional styling
 - **Responsive Layout**: Works seamlessly on desktop, tablet, and mobile devices